 The JammText display will only show messages and pictures from the event in progress.
 No messages or pictures from previous events are shown.
 If you launch the display when an event is not in progress, the display will only show items from the selected montage.

 If an event is in progress, JammText will display instructions to text your number or hashtag on social media.
 These instructions will use the hashtag selected in your montage (see setting a hashtag above).
-If texting, Twitter, or Instagram are disabled, the instruction for that form of communication will not be shown.
-Additionally, if Karaoke mode is enabled, the instruction for Instagram will not be shown (see Karaoke mode).
+If texting, Twitter, or email are disabled, the instruction for that form of communication will not be shown.

 If you lose Internet connection during an event, the JammText display will act as if there is no event in progress.
 No messages, pictures, or audience instructions will be shown.
 This is to avoid audience confusion and frustration.
 If people in the audience see instructions to text the screen and send messages, they will be frustrated when nothing is shown on screen (because the Internet connection is down).
 Once your Internet connection is restored, JammText will resume displaying pictures and messages from the event as well as instructions.